- Publications and resources

 - Step 1: Apply for an aviation reference number (ARN)

 Apply for an aviation reference number (ARN).
 This is similar to an account or customer number and will need to be quoted whenever you communicate with us.
-If you're an individual, you will need to submit Form 1162.
-Make sure you have your identification when you call us.
 Find out more about ARNs and identification requirements.

 These are issued to individuals and organisations that are a legal entity.
 They cannot be issued to business names, consortiums or partnerships.